Like us on Facebook

 The Olgiata Stud Farm

-Olgiata was an 800-hectare property outside Rome owned by Mario Incisa’s mother, which he took over and developed after he married.
+Olgiata was a 1977 acres property outside Rome owned by Mario Incisa’s mother, which he took over and developed after he married.
 In partnership with Federico Tesio, a famous horse breeder, and his wife, Mario built Olgiata into a thoroughbred stud farm (known as Razza Dormello-Olgiata) that would become renowned for the Dormello-Olgiata breed and the most famous racehorse in Italy’s history: Ribot.

 The Stallion Ribot

 Ribot was an undefeated thoroughbred stallion considered by many in the racing world to have been the finest European racehorse of his time.
 He was bred by Federico Tesio, who had bred six previous horses in Ribot’s bloodline.
 In his three seasons of racing, Ribot won all 16 of his races.
 He was then retired as a highly desirable stud stallion.